AdobeDocs/dynamic-media-classic.en/code-of-conduct.md

 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Adobe's Responsibilities